-It’s been called the 'Hudson Valley of the North'.
-Locals just call it The County.
 Picturesque, rural-chic and just a two-hour drive from Toronto, this quaint little piece of heaven has been attracting Ontario’s trendiest urbanites for years for its thriving cuisine culture, craft wineries, cideries, distilleries and breweries.
-You must check out what all the buzz is about!

-We love la cocina Mexicana!
-La Condesa’s authentic Mexican food brings colour, flavour and zest to The County.
+For those who love la cocina Mexicana, La Condesa’s authentic Mexican food brings colour, flavour and zest to The County.

 Perched on the water’s edge in Wellington, the intimate patio and dining room at the hip Drake Devonshire hotel offers amazing charcuterie and sea-cuterie board selections as well as the wine region’s finest reds and whites.

-Where to Stay: The Drake Devonshire pulls off quirky-chic in an unparalleled fashion.
-Or for something a little different, get a flavor of comfortable farm life with a stay at The Wilfrid Boutique Farmhouse.
+Where to stay in Prince Edward County: The Drake Devonshire pulls off quirky-chic in an unparalleled fashion.
+Or get a flavor of comfortable farm life with a stay at The Wilfrid Boutique Farmhouse.

 With their classic and creative woodfired pies, Woodenheads proves that pizza can indeed be gourmet.

 For ritzy contemporary Canadian Cuisine, head to Days on Front in the city’s west end.
 It’s a popular go-to for local chefs which is always a good quality gauge.